vidjil/vidjil/doc/vidjil-algo.md

 This is an advanced usage, please contact us if you need help in configuring such other germlines.

 Inside a `.g` file, the `systems` entries details how vidjil-algo looks for recombinations.
-Let's look to the `IGH` entry in the `germline/homo-sapiens.g` preset:
+Let's look at the `IGH` entry in the `germline/homo-sapiens.g` preset:

 ```json
         "IGH": {